 What do the terms “rod” and “staff” mean in the 23rd Psalm?

 The 23rd Psalm was written by King David.
 This Psalm is part of a trilogy.
 Psalm 22 is called a Messianic Psalm.
-It speaks of Jesus suffering and death (Ps.
-22:1).
-In the 23rd Psalm, Jesus is the Good Shepherd or as David says, “My shepherd” (Ps.
-23:1) and in Psalm 24, Jesus is the “King of Glory” (Ps.
-24:10).
-The 22nd Psalm reviews the past, the 23rd is the present and the 24th looks to the future.
+It speaks of Jesus suffering and death (Psalm 22:1).
+In the 23rd Psalm, Jesus is the Good Shepherd or as David says, “My shepherd” (Psalm 23:1) and in Psalm 24, Jesus is the “King of Glory” (Psalm 24:10).
+The 22nd Psalm reviews the past; the 23rd is the present and the 24th looks to the future.
 Now that is the order in which God ministers to us.
-Jesus died first so that we would have a Savior for our sins.
+Jesus died first so that we would have a Savior to redeem us from our sins.
 We discover that He is our Savior, Lord, and Good Shepherd, and then some day we will reign with our King of Glory.
 The 23rd Psalm is special to Christians because it paints a picture of our relationship with Him.
 If we are not Christians, He is not our shepherd.

 I Shall Not Want